 - Academic and Wellness Center (AWC) houses the fitness center and recreation space, as well as state of the art classrooms for physical therapy and athletic training.

 - Duns Scotus Hall houses administrative and faculty offices, classrooms, science laboratories, art studios, lounges and the bookstore.

-- Alumni House is the home for Advancement/Alumni and Publication Offices.
+- Alumni House is the home for Advancement, Alumni, Communications and Publication Offices.

 - Athletic Facilities include a basketball court in Lumsden Gym, exercise and weight rooms in the Academic and Wellness Center, saunas, and an outdoor practice field.